 Level of aggregation Description of product/Group of products Are you reporting low carbon product/s or avoided emissions?
 Taxonomy, project or methodology used to classify product/s as low carbon or to calculate avoided emissions % revenue from low carbon product/s in the reporting year % R&D in low carbon product/s in the reporting year Comment Group of products The use of Cisco products can reduce our customers Scope 1 (purchased fuel), Scope 2 (purchased electricity) and Scope 3 (transportation / business travel) emissions.
-Products such as Cisco EnergyWise can reduce electricity use and GHG emissions through improved monitoring and control of electricity-powered, network-enabled equipment.
-Equipment can be shut down or changed to a lower-power state over the network using EnergyWise protocols Another example is cloud services and data center equipment that enables the cloud.
-In general, the "cloud" benefits the environment by increasing IT equipment utilization, resulting in less wasted energy from equipment in idle or low-work states.
-Avoided emissions Evaluating the carbon reducing impacts of ICT A typical use of Cisco Joulex/EnergyWise is to power down IP phones outside of business hours.
+Products included in Cisco's Energy Management Suite (including Joulex) can reduce electricity use and GHG emissions through improved monitoring and control of electricity-powered, network-enabled equipment.
+Equipment can be shut down or changed to a lower-power state over the network.
+Another example is cloud services and data center equipment that enables the cloud.
+In general, the "cloud" benefits the environment by increasing IT equipment utilization, resulting in less wasted energy from equipment in idle or lowwork states.
+Avoided emissions Evaluating the carbon reducing impacts of ICT 63% An example application of Cisco Joulex is to power down IP phones outside of business hours.
 Even though IP phones consume relatively little power, they are installed in high volume and the total energy consumption is high.
-When Joulex/EnergyWise is used to put Cisco IP phones into deep sleep, energy consumption drops by 90-95%.
+When Joulex is used to put Cisco IP phones into deep sleep, energy consumption drops by 90-95%.
 Over a 5-day business week in a 10,000 fully-featured IP phone installation, where offices are in use 12 hrs/day, annual carbon savings would be about 300 metric tonnes.
 In a large, very well designed and provisioned data center installation, equipment utilization can be 75-85%.
 As applications are migrated to the cloud or the consolidated data center, previous equipment often operating below 25% utilization is decommissioned.
-Comparing similar network, server and storage functionality before and after consolidation, a two-thirds savings is seen.
-(In practice, large data center consolidations can take a year or more, and in that time, network traffic, server and storage load all increase,
+Comparing similar network, server and storage functionality before and after consolidation, a two-thirds savings is seen (in practice, large data center consolidations can take a year or more, and in that time, network traffic, server and storage load all increase, but the new

 Level of aggregation Description of product/Group of products Are you reporting low carbon product/s or avoided emissions?
-Taxonomy, project or methodology used to classify product/s as low carbon or to calculate avoided emissions % revenue from low carbon product/s in the reporting year % R&D in low carbon product/s in the reporting year Comment but the new installation will continue to be three times more efficient than if the increased load were serviced in an oldstyle implementation.
-The methodology, assumptions, EFs and GWP used: Energy savings was estimated for a 10,000 IP phone business installation using Joulex/EnergyWise to place the systems into a deep sleep during none business hours.
+Taxonomy, project or methodology used to classify product/s as low carbon or to calculate avoided emissions % revenue from low carbon product/s in the reporting year % R&D in low carbon product/s in the reporting year Comment installation will continue to be three times more efficient than if the increased load were serviced in an old-style implementation).
+The methodology, assumptions, EFs and GWP used: Energy savings was estimated for a 10,000 IP phone business installation using Joulex to place the systems into a deep sleep during none business hours.
 Energy savings estimate was multiplied by IEA emissions factor (0.5 kg/kWh) to estimate MT CO2e savings.
-(Reference: IEA Statistics CO2 Emissions From Fuel Combustion, 2013 Edition) The following GWP values were used; CO2: 1; CH4: 21, N2O: 310 (Source: IPCC Second Assessment Report (SAR - 100 year)).
+Reference: IEA Statistics CO2 Emissions From Fuel Combustion, 2013 Edition.
+The following GWP values were used, CO2: 1, CH4: 21, N2O: 310 (Source: IPCC Second Assessment Report (SAR - 100 year).
 Additionally, there is a draft supplement to the GHG Protocol Scope 3 and Product standards for ICT equipment.
-This supplement addresses "Scope 3" emissions from the perspective of an IT OEM or solution provider, but these Scope 3 emissions are customer Scope 2 (and 1) emissions, so would be in scope of this question.
+This supplement addresses Scope 3 emissions from the perspective of an IT OEM or solution provider, but these Scope 3 emissions, so would be in scope of this question.